 Delaware Legal Information

-In 2015, 3 legislative updates were made to the program.
+In 2015, three legislative updates were made to the program.
 SB 7 made technical changes to the oversight commission, while SB 138 authorized the research studies to be conducted to the states.
 The most notable change was SB 90, which allows for pediatric access to cannabis extract oils with less than 7% THC.
+Also in 2015, the state’s first medical marijuana dispensary was opened.
+Currently, three compassion centers have been licensed in Kent County and Sussex County, anticipating to be opened around 2017.

 In This Section